microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-3/solution.md

 ### **Task 1: Build a business case**

-Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
+Open the [Azure Portal](https://portal.azure.com) and navigate to the previously created Azure Migrate project.
 Select *Servers, databases and web apps*, make sure that the right Azure Migrate Project is selected and click *Build business case*.

 ![image](./img/bc1_1.png)